JabberSPAM/jabber-spam-fighting-manifesto/README.md

-We, as the operators of public XMPP servers, commit to the following *Server Policies* to fight spam on our servers, and we announce our intent to block incoming communication from public servers that distribute spam messages and do not adhere to the *Server Policies*.
+We, as the operators of public XMPP servers, commit to the following *Server Policies* to fight spam on our servers, and we announce our intent to block incoming communication from public servers that distribute spam messages and do not react to abuse reports.
 Furthermore, we will inform other *Public Server* operators and the general public of domains sending spam and not reacting to abuse reports.